waiyiwong/Zero_Waste_Cooking/README.md

 ### Acknowledgements

-- SME (Mark), coding coach (John and Roo) and facilitators (Marko, Shelly, Vasi) for continuous helpful feedback.
+- Coding coach (JOHN and Roo), facilitators (Marko, Shelly, Vasi) and SME (Mark) for continuous helpful feedback.
 - The Code Institute Slack community for their support and advice.